BenjaminWills/problem_sheet_generator/readme.md

 # MATHEMATICS PROBLEM SHEET GENERATOR

-In this project I use the open AI API to generate mathematical problem sheets.
-The idea could be generalised to any kind of problem sheet or essay question for example.
-I thought this could be useful for student revision.
+This is a project that uses the [`openai`](https://platform.openai.com/docs/guides/chat/introduction) API to generate mathematical problem sheets.
+The website has a `react` frontend and a `python` backend.

+The end goal of the website is for studentes/people who are interested to be able to generate their own problem sheets.

+I also intend to add the following features:

+1. A blog for cool ideas
+2. Host on github pages / aws
+3. Notes summariser
+4. Flash card generator

 ## Local setup